atomisthq/docs/docs/developer/aspects.md

 }
 ```

-Here, we're fortunate in that the `name` and `version` have been extracted out of package.json and passed into this method (we'll show how to do this next).
+Here, we've provided the `name` and `version` which have been extracted out of package.json and passed into this method (we'll show how to do this next).
 If your aspect is not parsing file contents--for example, if it's dealing with Git activity--you can define your own data structure to represent that information, like this:

 ```typescript
 const gitLastCommitCommand = "git log -1 --format=%cd --date=short"